 Honors in Philosophy

-- Meet the requirements for Graduation with Honors.
+- Meet the requirements for Graduation with Honors as outlined in the catalog;

-- Maintain a cumulative grade point average of 3.75 or above in courses specific to the philosophy major.
+- Maintain a minimum cumulative GPA of 3.75 in courses specific to the philosophy major;

 - Notify the chair in writing on or before date on which the Application for Graduation is filed with the Office of the Registrar of the intention to graduate with departmental honors.